SinghShaurya9336/Calling_app/README.md

 # Calling_app
-An app that will help to make a call to the employees of a compand nd provide the info of a company's infrastructure
+An app that will help to make a call to the employees of a company and provide the info of a company's infrastructure